2016-2017 Scholarship Opportunities

 Be careful.
 Before you send money to apply for a scholarship, check it out.
 Make sure the foundation or program is legitimate.
 Most sources of financial aid have application deadlines and eligibility criteria; they do not, generally, operate like a sweepstakes.
 Some places imitate federal foundations, agencies, and corporations.
 They might even have official sounding names, using such words as "National" and "Federal" or claim to have a Washington, D.C. location in order to project an aura of legitimacy.

 Federal Student Aid - information on preparing for college and financial options for post-secondary education.

 Scholarship Search Websites

-Below are some websites that may be helpful in beginning your scholarship search.
+Below are some websites that may be helpful in beginning your scholarship and financial aid search.

 Resources include search tools, scholarship drawings, college information request forms, information on featured colleges and universities, and other resources for students, parents, and counselors.

 This site provides student reviews of 3,000 colleges, displays your admission chances on a scattergram view, and allows a search for $11 billion in merit scholarships.

 FastWeb, a free scholarship search service, helps students in making the decisions that shape their lives: choosing a college, paying for college, and finding jobs and internships.

 Comprehensive website dedicated to helping students find merit-based scholarship opportunities from colleges across the country.

 Minnesota/North Dakota Reciprocity